Why Write an Honors Thesis?

 apply for this award.
 Students from any

-discipline, department or school may apply.
+discipline, department or school that offers an honors degree and requires an honors thesis or project may apply.

 Application forms are available here.